rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 ## Lab Setup:

 Ignore the note you will be able to create a tenant <br>
-Step 4: Type Microsoft Entra ID and Select <br>
+Step 4: Type Microsoft Entra ID and Select
 Step 9: If challenged with “Help us prove you’re not a bot” enter the Captia and hit submit. <br>

 ### Exercise 1:  Preparing Azure AD for AD DS integration

-Scipt lab setup as you have already completed <br>
+Skipt lab setup as you have already completed <br>
 Task 1: Create a custom domain in Azure <br>
 Step 2: Use the credential provided in the lab <br>